 When it comes to making safe, regular investments, Recurring Deposits are one of the best options.
 Here’s all you need to know about them.

 The choices in the types of savings instruments available to the public have risen manifold in recent years.
-However, one investment option that has stayed popular amongst people of all age groups is Recurring Deposit (RD).
-The main reason for this is that RDs are one of the safest investment instruments available.
-The following questions will resolve some of the most common queries regarding RDs.
+However, one investment option that has stayed popular amongst people of all age groups is the Recurring Deposit (RD).
+There are many reasons for this.
+However, the most evident one is that RDs are one of the safest investment instruments available.
+However, there are a lot of questions floating around RDs, recurring deposit interest rates, tenures, efficacy, and more.
+The following recurring deposit FAQs will resolve some of the most common queries about RD.

 This is a version of a ‘term deposit’ offered by Indian banks.
-It allows the investors to credit a fixed amount into their Recurring Deposit account on a monthly basis, and earn interest at a rate that varies between 5.25% to 7.90% for a tenure of one year.
+It allows the investors to credit a fixed amount into their Recurring Deposit account on a monthly basis, and earn interest at a rate that varies between 2.50% and 8.50% for a tenure ranging from six months to ten years.

-The primary benefit of a recurring deposit over an FD is that you can commit to investing a fixed amount every month, whereas an FD relies on a lump sum payment, which many may not be in a position to do regularly.
+The primary benefit of a recurring deposit over a Fixed Deposit (FD) is that you can commit to investing a fixed amount every month, whereas an FD relies on a lump sum payment, which many may not be in a position to do regularly.

 How does an RD work?